 Welcome to the VE6KQ Website

 Have been licensed since 1963 and more or less active ever since.
-Interest has varied over the years from weak signal work mainly on 2 meters, early satellite work, keeping vintage equipment on the air and lately some digital operations.
+Interest has varied over the years from weak signal work mainly on 2 meters, early satellite work, AM operation, keeping vintage equipment on the air and lately digital operations.

 Amateur radio station VE6KQ is located in southeast Calgary Alberta Canada.
 The VE6KQ 444.750 + 5 MHz FM repeater is also located here.
 Leave a 110.9 PL tone enabled on your transmitter although it is normally not required for repeater operation.
 Do not enable your receiver PL (CTCSS).
-The repeater has been in operation for 34 years.
-Additional repeater information is available by clicking on the Past Projects buttons.
+The repeater was put in operation in 1985.
+Additional repeater information is available by clicking on the Past Projects button.

 For QSO confirmation I use eQSL.